HL7/fhir-medmorph/input/pagecontent/background.md

 #### Relationship between MedMorph IG and FHIR Bulk Data Access IG

-For research use cases, specifically where data about multiple patients need to be retrieved, MedMorph will use FHIR Bulk Data Access specified in the BulkDataAccess IG.
-The MedMorph Reference Architecture IG will also leverage Backend Services Authorization protocols specified in the BulkDataAccess IG to secure system to system communication transactions.
+For research use cases, specifically where data about multiple patients need to be retrieved, MedMorph will use FHIR Bulk Data Access specified in the [BulkDataAccess IG](http://hl7.org/fhir/uv/bulkdata/index.html).
+The MedMorph Reference Architecture IG will also leverage Backend Services Authorization protocols specified in the [BulkDataAccess IG](http://hl7.org/fhir/uv/bulkdata/index.html) to secure system to system communication transactions in all MedMorph workflows.

+#### Other Exiting Public Health IGs that could contribute to a common US PH Library

+The Vital Records Common Profile Library is being balloted in Jan 2021.
+While it is focused around vital records there are overlapping profiles with eCR and Occupational Data for Health (ODH).
+This project was created through the recognition of overlapping birth defects and birth and fetal death FHIR profiles.
+However, to help harmonize overlapping profiles with other public health use cases such as MedMorph, the VR common library may be a seed for the establishment of the US PH library mentioned above in the MedMorph Reference Architecture IG.

 #### Relationship between MedMorph IG and Content Implementation Guides